Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 Very common to see laundry hanging over the streets.

+Monuments like this are all over.
 They all have something to commemorate, but after a few, we quit reading them and just appreciated their beauty.

+What's for dinner?
 Fried pizza and beer.
+Thank you Lipitor!

 Here we are in business class train having wine and pasta.
+The only way to travel in Italy!

+Our train after arrival in Milan.
 This station looks like something from Harry Potter!

+An early Alfa Romeo in the DaVinci Museum.
 There was a public transport strike this day so we had to taxi to the museum.
+Turns out, the strike was only during…

 This was part of the Da Vinci Parade, 500 years of his drawing brought to life in models.